bgrande/vagrant-puppet-webdev/README.md

 ## Not successful
 vagrant 1.2.2 (64) - standalone with Ubuntu 12.04
-                   - guest OS (auto-) detection broken
+                   - guest OS (auto-) detection seems to be broken

 ## Usage: